JoeStrout/Farmtronics/ROADMAP.md

 - Display object: can display color/message in the world; tileable to make any size Jumbotron
 - PixelDisplay for drawing graphics
 - bots can fish (including handling bait)
-- bots can speak to the player: "!" icon appears above the bot, and when left-clicked, starts a programmable dialogue (like speaking to an NPC)
+- bot dialog: "!" icon appears above the bot, and when left-clicked, starts a programmable dialogue (like speaking to an NPC)